tanveersr/MySimpleTweets/README.md

 # Project 4 - MySimpleTweets

-**Name of your app** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
+MySimpleTweets is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
 The app utilizes [Twitter REST API](https://developer.twitter.com/en/docs/api-reference-index).

-Time spent: **X** hours spent in total
+Time spent: 7 hours spent in total

 ## User Stories